Hard Path Trail

 - Free Boating Safety Class.
 View the current listing of classes and contact the instructor as directed (limited availability at this time).

 - Home Study.
 Review materials and take a test in the comfort of your own home at your own pace (no cost).
 To request the study materials call 208-514-2426 or complete the online order form.
-Click here to take your home study test online.
+Please use the form below to submit your Home Study test.

 - Online Education.
 The following vendors are approved for the state of Idaho (fees may apply).